Governorship of Wes Moore: Labor

 During the 2024 legislative session, Moore introduced the Families Serve Act, which would allow employers to give preference to military dependents in hiring; and the Time to Serve Act, which doubles the amount of days of leave state employees can take to fulfill duties in military reserves.
 He also supported bills to ban discrimination toward military members in hiring.
 Both bills passed and were signed into law.

 In February 2025, Moore announced several state government initiatives to hire federal workers and contractors displaced by the Trump administration's mass layoffs, and called on private sector and nonprofit entities in the state to do the same.
 In June 2025, he announced to state employees that the state would seek to cut about $121 million from the state's personnel budget through a combination of employee buy-out offers, a hiring freeze, and the elimination of at least 150 vacant positions.
 The state also put on hold its expedited hiring program for federal workers affected by mass layoffs.
 502 state government positions were eliminated as a result of the Moore administration's workforce reduction efforts, including 332 positions that were eliminated after workers agreed to buyouts.

+In January 2026, the Moore administration reached annual pay agreements with six state employee unions, but failed to reach an agreement with AFSCME Maryland Council 3, the state's largest union of state government workers, by the December 31 deadline.
+Despite this, a pay increase for AFSCME-represented workers equivalent to agreements reached with several smaller unions that average 2% was included in Moore's fiscal year 2027 budget proposal.